eugenia1984/swift/100_days_of_swiftUI/day03.md

 ]
 ```

+As you can see, we’re now being really clear:

+ -the name is Taylor Swift

+ -the job is Singer

-As you can see, we’re now being really clear: the name is Taylor Swift, the job is Singer, and the location is Nashville.
-Swift calls the strings on the left – name, job, and location – the keys to the dictionary, and the strings on the right are the values.
+ -the location is Nashville.

+ Swift calls the strings on the left – name, job, and location – the **keys** to the dictionary, and the strings on the right are the **values**.

 When it comes to reading data out from the dictionary, you use the same keys you used when creating it: